-Workman’s Property Management team has been appointed to a panel of Managing Agents for Legal and General Investment Management Real Assets (LGIM Real Assets) under its newly launched property management operating model.
+Workman’s Property Management team is part of a panel of Managing Agents for Legal and General Investment Management Real Assets (LGIM Real Assets).
+This comes under its new property management operating model.

 This innovative model is aimed at maximising the performance of investments, leading to stronger occupier relationships.

 This new approach addresses a shift in service standard requirements, by embedding a Facilities Management Integrator (FMI) Partner into its model in order to provide a more data-led, agile service for its occupiers, which can be tailored and flexed to their specific needs.

 As part of the newly enhanced panel of Managing Agents, Workman will be working alongside the FMI to bring best in class property management and a data-driven occupier centric approach to the LGIM property portfolio.

 “We are extremely proud to have been appointed to the panel.
 This is a significant appointment for the Workman property management team.
 We will be working very closely with Bellrock as LGIM’s new FMI provider, developing new ideas and providing strategic advice to support the Asset Management team in the delivery of their business plans.’’

 Bill Hughes, Head of LGIM Real Assets, says: